-- strengthening the operational dimension of law enforcement cooperation and stepping up the fight against serious crime and terrorism.
-Closer police, judicial and customs cooperation will include a new action plan on drugs for the period 2005-2009 and the revision in 2005 of the strategy for the fight against organised crime; - improving access to justice for citizens of the Union, in extending the system of mutual recognition and enforcement and in developing other measures which are ancillary to mutual recognition. - 36.
+- full implementation of the common integrated system for external border management.
+This will include the creation of a common European asylum system to deliver effective international protection.
+Further steps will be taken in order to improve the management of migration flows.
+The development of a visa information system will also feature prominently and the Schengen Information System II will be put in place by 2006; - strengthening the operational dimension of law enforcement cooperation and stepping up the fight against serious crime and terrorism.
+Closer police, judicial and customs cooperation will include a new action plan on drugs for the period 2005-2009 and the revision in 2005 of the strategy for the fight against organised crime; - improving access to justice for citizens of the Union, in extending the system of mutual recognition and enforcement and in developing other measures which are ancillary to mutual recognition. - 35.
 The continued integration of the Justice and Home Affairs agenda into the Union's external policies and a deepening of that process will remain a key feature of the programme in the period from 2004.